 Sleeping on your stomach with your face smashed into the pillow is the worst position.
 If you’ve ever woken up and noticed vertical lines or sleep marks on your face, you’ve already seen a preview of the sleep wrinkles that are forming.
 For stomach-sleepers, it’s often forehead lines.

-Studies have shown that the average person spends 60 percent of their sleep on their sides.
+Studies have shown that the average person spends 60 per cent of their sleep on their sides.
 Sleeping on your side creates vertical creases down your cheeks and chin primarily.
 This position also reinforces vertical expression wrinkles, like frown lines and lines around your lips.
-When you favor one side over the other, it becomes very easy to see which side that is.
+When you favour one side over the other, it becomes very easy to see which side that is.
 Alternating sides can help alleviate that aspect, but it’s still not the ideal option.

 The best way to avoid sleep wrinkles is to avoid facial contact with the pillow by sleeping on your back.
 Sleeping on your back is also a good way to dodge breakout-causing bacteria on your pillow and to allow fluid to drain properly, which prevents puffy eyes.